baliuzeger/blog/_posts/2021-08-30-HYL_ML_15_neighbor_embedding.md

 Since LLE only cares about the neighbors of an example, when adding new data, it should be reasonable to compute only the $z$s without re-computing $z$s of the whole data set.

+### Laplacian Eigen Maps

 ### T-distribution Stochastic Neighboring Embedding

 By T-SNE, we have to calculate the KL-divergence for the whole data set, so we have to re-compute the whole transformation once we want to include more data.
 Therefore, T-SNE is not suitable for the scenarios of training and testing.

-(My question: why not compute only the newly generated probabilities?
+My question for adding new data with T-SNE: why not compute only the newly generated probabilities?
 It seems that we can do it, so it should be not so problematic for computing cost when adding new data.
-By doing so, the transofrmation of the old examples effect those of the new examples significantly, so we should still re-compute the transformation for the whole old and new data if the amount of the new data is not relatively small to the old.)
+By doing so, the transofrmation of the old examples effect those of the new examples significantly, so we should still re-compute the transformation for the whole old and new data if the amount of the new data is not relatively small to the old.

 ## References